jose-Abel/enumerable-methods/README.md

 Run the tests for the linters.yml and rubocop and everything passes.
 The instructions to setup this tests are at this repository: [Rubocop instructions](https://github.com/microverseinc/linters-config/tree/master/ruby)

 For the linters, this tests runs once you make a PR, if you have it in the respective folder.
 In order to have this tests, after cloning this project:
- - cd Tic-Tac-Toe-project
+ - cd enumerable-methods
 - From the root of this project create the folders .github/workflows
 - Add a copy of [.github/workflows/tests.yml](https://github.com/microverseinc/linters-config/blob/master/ruby/.github/workflows/tests.yml) to the .github/workflows

 To download rubocop and run the tests on your local environment, this are the commands to type in the Linux, Mac terminal or Windows cmd:
 - gem install rubocop
-- cd Tic-Tac-Toe-project
+- cd enumerable-methods
 - copy this file [.rubocop.yml](https://github.com/microverseinc/linters-config/blob/master/ruby/.rubocop.yml) in the root directory of the project
 - type in the terminal 'rubocop'

 The commands to install and run rspecs in the Linux, Mac terminal or Windows cmd are:
 - gem install rspec
-- cd Tic-Tac-Toe-project
+- cd enumerable-methods
 - rspec

 ### Acknowledgments